edalring/AAI-Final-Project/docs/project_report.md

 - Output: `N(N-1) * M * 2` datasets
   - `N`: Number of environments
   - `N-1`: Number of classifiers trained in other environments
-  - $M$: Number of classes in the classification task
+  - `M`: Number of classes in the classification task
   - `2`: For classification error or correctness
 - Example (`N=2`):
     ```